blueslow/sslcertzoneedit/README.md

 Use the pfsense webgui for acme certificates select method DNS-Zoneedit.
 Enter ID and token.

 ## Limitations
-There is now an endpoint to remove the challenge(s).
-However the script dns_zoneedit.sh is not fully tested, your milage may vary

 In pfsense when acme pakage is updated acme.inc is overwritten, thus it has to be updated with acme_domain_validation_method for dns_zoneedit again.

 ## Improvements